chd-adversarial-nn/chd-adversarial-nn.github.io/results.md

 ## Limitations

 Despite promising results, our model has some limitations.
-* Firstly, this model is only capable of protecting one feature, in our case gender.
-For contexts where multiple classes should be protected, further development is required.
+- Firstly, this model is only capable of protecting one feature, in our case gender.
+For contexts where multiple classes should be protected, further development is required
-* Another limitation is that this framework primarily focuses on a single fairness metric.
-While in our results changes in other fairness metrics are observed, those changes may not always occur.
+- Another limitation is that this framework primarily focuses on a single fairness metric.
+While in our results changes in other fairness metrics are observed, those changes may not always occur
-* Given our limited computational resources, our model would not have been able to accomodate for a larger dataset.
-Further research could leverage more powerful processors and improve model efficiency to potentially achieve better results.
+- Given our limited computational resources, our model would not have been able to accomodate for a larger dataset.
+Further research could leverage more powerful processors and improve model efficiency to potentially achieve better results

 ## Final Thoughts